CivicActions/guidebook/practice-areas/project-management/project-calendar.md

 -   Settings: Share with specific people > Invite delivery and Ops team members as appropriate to the calendar
 -   Indirect team members should be able to > See all event details
 -   It is typical that clients are invited to events on a project calendar

+## Contractual Calendar
+All Project Managers also have access to the Contractual Dates calendar, whose purpose is to highlight start and end dates for all projects.